ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/GBD_disease_health/index.rst

 This document seeks to clarify a few different disease and health concepts in GBD.
 These are: a cause, a sequela, a health state and an impairment.
-First, we will explain these different concepts conceptual.
-The official GBD defintions can be found at the bottom of the page.
+First, we will explain these different concepts conceptually.
+The official GBD definitions can be found at the bottom of the page.

 Conceptual Definitions within the GBD Hierarchy Context